kinecosystem/kin-website-docs/docs/ios/sdk.md

 - `completion` - callback method called with `Kin`, `Error`

-### Sending Kin to Another Account

-To transfer Kin to another account, you need the public address of the account to which you want to transfer Kin.
+### Transactions

+#### Transaction Fees

-Like most blockchains, by default every transaction on the Kin Blockchain is charged a fee to execute.
+By default, every transaction on the Kin Blockchain is charged a fee to be processed.
 This discourages blockchain spam and denial-of-service attacks.
 Fees for individual transactions are trivial.

-A whitelist of pre-approved Kin apps have their fee waived.
-See [Send Whitelisted Transaction](#send-kin-with-a-whitelist-transaction-fee-waived) for an example.

-#### Send Kin with a Transaction (Not Whitelisted)
+Some apps can be added to the Kin whitelist, a set of pre-approved apps whose users will not be charged fees to execute transactions.
+If your app is in the whitelist, refer [Send Whitelisted Transaction](#send-kin-with-a-whitelist-transaction-fee-waived) for an example..

+Whitelisting a transaction is a function provided by the Kin SDK for Python and should be implemented by developers as a back-end service.
+Developers are responsible of creating and maintaining their back-end services.

+#### Transferring Kin to Another Account (No Whitelisting)

+To transfer Kin to another account, you need the public address of the account to which you want to transfer Kin.

-Transactions are executed on the Kin Blockchain in a two-step process:
+These transactions are executed on the Kin Blockchain in a two-step process:

-1. **Build** the transaction which includes the calculation of the transaction hash.
+1. **Build** the transaction, which includes the calculation of the transaction hash.
 The transaction hash is used as an ID and is necessary to query the status of the transaction.
 2. **Send** the transaction for execution on the blockchain.
+Below are the steps for transferring a specified amount of Kin to a recipient account.

 ##### Build the Transaction